swillrich/evrp/README.md

 # vrp
 This repository contains an implementation (a Route Planning System (RPS)) to solve the Vehicle Routing Problem.

-The project is built by Maven and consists of several Maven sub modules shown as sub folders in the root directory (except the repo folder).
+The project is built by Maven (tested and executable with Maven version 3.3.3 (mvn --version)) and consists of several Maven sub modules shown as sub folders in the root directory (except the repo folder).

-#### The folders in more detail as follows
+#### The sub folder in more detail as follows

 ##### repo
 The repo folder is a maven in-project repository which contains primarily all 3rd-party dependencies being inaccessible by the public maven repositories.